 - Prolotherapy uses a variety of irritants or proliferants to trigger the body’s innate healing mechanisms which will strengthen the joints

-- Stem cell therapy uses cells and growth factors derived from your own bone marrow to regenerate damaged tissues.
+- Cellular therapy uses cells and growth factors derived from your own bone marrow to regenerate damaged tissues.
 This is the most powerful form of the regenerative procedures

 Get to the root cause of your shoulder condition and heal your painful joints from the inside out.
 Contact Dr. Silva today by calling the Interventional Orthopedics of Washington office or using the “Book Appointment” button.